 There’s an addictive progression loop where you need to complete odd jobs for people to unlock new tools for further home improvements, such as installing radiators or cleaning out someone’s garage.
 There’s something wonderfully satisfying about the mundanity of disposing of old boxes and selling tatty posters to bring a house up to scratch and ready for the market.

 If farming games sounds more up your street, there’s nothing more relaxing than Stardew Valley, a game where you leave the hubbub of the city and retire to a small town to take over the family farm.
-This life and town sim transports you to Pelican Town, where you get to know, befriend, and possibly marry the local residents (although there’s no WooHoo equivalent).
+This life and town sim transports you to Pelican Town, where you get to know, befriend, and possibly marry the local residents (although there’s no WooHoo equivalent, despite the many Stardew Valley mods available).

 As you forge relationships with the townspeople, you also need to keep on top of your farming, creating profitable produce and mining resources to put back into the local community and use for tool upgrades.
 If you’re interested in getting rich quick, check out our guide on how to make money fast in Stardew Valley – it’s a bit trickier than using Sims 4 cheats.